slsa-framework/slsa-github-generator/.github/actions/detect-workflow/README.md

 ## Usage

-To use detect-workflow, add a job to your resuable workflow with `repository` and `ref` as an output.
+To use detect-workflow, add a job to your reusable workflow with `repository` and `ref` as an output.
 You can then use the output from the job in later jobs in the workflow.